Raffferty/Nuxt3/README.md

   modules: ['@nuxt/eslint'],
   eslint: {
     // options here
-    checker: true, // for ESLint checking when runing dev server, using `vite-plugin-eslint2` (NOT on the build time!)
+    checker: true, // for ESLint checking when running dev server, using `vite-plugin-eslint2` (NOT on the build time!)
   },
 })
 ```